-• 12 months of then-current annual base salary, paid in accordance with the Company's standard payroll procedures over a 12-month period;

-• a payment equal to 100% of the annual target bonus paid for the immediately preceding performance period; and

-• the Company's payment of the premiums for COBRA coverage from the last date on which he receives health care coverage as a Company employee until the earlier of: (1) the date that is 12 months following the separation date; or (2) the date Mr. Walker becomes covered under another employer's health coverage plan.
+- vesting acceleration of his then outstanding and unvested stock options and restricted stock as if he had provided continuous service to the Company for an additional 12 months after his separation date: - 12 months of then-current annual base salary, paid in accordance with the Company's standard payroll procedures over a 12-month period; - a payment equal to 100% of the annual target bonus paid for the immediately preceding performance period; and - the Company's payment of the premiums for COBRA coverage from the last date on which he receives health care coverage as a Company employee until the earlier of: (1) the date that is 12 months following the separation date; or (2) the date Mr. Walker becomes covered under another employer's health coverage plan.

-The following table presents the estimated value and payments that Mr. Walker would have received had his employment terminated without Cause or he resigned for Good Reason on the last business day of fiscal year 2012 (i.e. December 31, 2012) and a Change of Control had occurred within the twelve months prior.
+The following table presents the estimated value and payments that Mr. Walker would have received had his employment terminated without Cause or he resigned for Good Reason on the last business day of fiscal year 2013 (i.e. December 31, 2013) and a Change of Control had occurred within the twelve months prior.

-Executive Benefits and Payments upon Termination of Employment Value of the Hypothetical Benefit and Payment Amount (change of control) (\$)

-Vesting acceleration of outstanding and unvested stock options 346,050 (1)

-Vesting acceleration of outstanding and unvested restricted stock units
+Executive Benefits and Payments upon Termination of EmploymentValue of the Hypothetical Benefit and Payment Amount (change of control) (\$)Vesting acceleration of outstanding and unvested stock options878,850 (1)Vesting acceleration of outstanding and unvested restricted stock units89,126Base salary315,000A percentage of target bonus220,500 (2)Premiums for COBRA coverage11,700Total1,515,176

-Base salary 315,000

-A percentage of target bonus 220,500 (2)

-Premiums for COBRA coverage 11,700

-Total 893,250

-(1) The value of stock option acceleration was determined by multiplying the number of unvested shares subject to the stock options as of December 31, 2012 that would accelerate upon termination by the closing market price of the Company's common stock on December 31, 2012 (\$13.78 per share), less the aggregate exercise price for such unvested shares.

-(2) Amount is calculated based on the maximum potential annual incentive target bonus, which was 70% of Mr. Walker's base salary.
+- (1) The value of stock option acceleration was determined by multiplying the number of unvested shares subject to the stock options as of December 31, 2013 that would accelerate upon termination by the closing market price of the Company's common stock on December 31, 2013 (\$25.62 per share), less the aggregate exercise price for such unvested shares. - (2) Amount is calculated based on the maximum potential annual incentive target bonus, which was 70% of Mr. Walker's base salary.

-The Company's 2011 Plan and First Amended 2011 Plan both provide that in the event of a change in control, outstanding awards shall be subject to the applicable agreement of merger or reorganization and that such agreement may provide, without limitation, for the assumption of outstanding awards by the surviving corporation or its parent, for their continuation by the Company (if the Company is a surviving corporation), for accelerated vesting or for their cancellation with or without consideration.
-Additionally, under both the 2011 Plan and First Amended 2011 Plan, the administrator may determine, at the time of grant of an award or thereafter, that such award shall become vested and exercisable, in full or in part, in the event that the Company is party to a change in control and a 2011 Plan or First Amended 2011 Plan participant is terminated in connection with or within a set time following such change in control
+The Company's 2011 Plan (as amended) provides that in the event of a change in control, outstanding awards shall be subject to the applicable agreement of merger or reorganization and that such agreement may provide, without limitation, for the assumption of outstanding awards by the surviving corporation or its parent, for their continuation by the Company (if the Company is a surviving corporation), for accelerated vesting or for their cancellation with or without consideration.
+Additionally, under the 2011 Plan (as amended), the administrator may determine, at the time of grant of an award or thereafter, that such award shall become vested and exercisable, in full or in part, in the event that the Company is party to a change in control and a 2011 Plan participant is terminated in connection with or within a set time following such change in control.

-The following table presents the estimated value that our Named Executive Officers would have realized in the hypothetical event a change in control of the Company had occurred on the last business day of 2012 (i.e. December 31, 2012) and outstanding stock options and restricted stock units held by them were not assumed or continued by the acquiring company.
+The following table presents the estimated value that our Named Executive Officers would have realized in the hypothetical event a change in control of the Company had occurred on the last business day of 2013 (i.e. December 31, 2013) and the vesting of the outstanding stock options and restricted stock units held by them was accelerated in connection with such event.